meliao/osdc_support/ssh.rst

 password protected your private key you will be asked to enter the password.
 By default keyname will be either ``~/.ssh/id_dsa`` or ``~/.ssh/id_rsa``.
 You will most likely need to run this  command each time you start a terminal/cli session.
-If you are on OSX you can add this key to your OSX key ring by running ``ssh-add -K``.
+If you are on OSX you can add this key to your OSX key ring by running ``ssh-add -K ~/.ssh/<keyname>``.
 If you password protected your private key you will be asked this once for the password.
-Everytime you open a new terminal window, OSX will auto populate the ssh keys you saved via ``ssh-add -K``.
+Everytime you open a new terminal window, OSX will auto populate the ssh keys you saved via ``ssh-add -K ~/.ssh/<keyname>``.
 You can view your currently loaded keys with :ref:`ssh-add -l <display-agent-keys>`.

 .. _ssh-agent-script: